Environment and Programming

 - Administration with sound management and well-developed systems

 - College/career awareness and readiness

 - Intentional programming aligned with the school day program

-Consider these eight principles as you work with your management team to create a meaningful and engaging learning environment for students during the afterschool hours.
+Consider these ten indicators of quality as you work with your leadership team to create a meaningful and engaging learning environment for students during the afterschool and summer hours.

 It is crucial for students to experience a consistently safe and positive learning environment, during both the school day and afterschool program.
 In order to achieve this goal, it is important that there are clear expectations regarding student behavior across all learning environments.
 It is recommended afterschool staff and volunteers participate in the schools’ ongoing professional development focused on supporting positive student behavior so they are aware of, and implement, policies and procedures utilized during the school day.
 For students to be safe and successful, it is recommended you follow the school’s procedures when using the playground, restroom, cafeteria, gymnasium, media center, and all other locations where the program is implemented.
 By teaching students positive behavior skills, you will not only increase learning, but also the development of important social skills that will be used in and outside of the school setting.

 If one of your program goals is to support student academic achievement, consider providing time for students to work on, or complete, homework assignments.
 Your management team should make decisions regarding homework help based on the needs of the students and families who attend the school and live in the community.
 As a member of the management team, the building principal can advise the team regarding academic support needed including the amount of time, level of support, and students’ learning goals.